ubicomplab/rPPG-Toolbox/README.md

 * STEP 3:[Optional] Override optional functions.
 In principle, all functions in BaseLoader can be override, but we **do not** recommend you to override *\_\_len\_\_, \_\_get\_item\_\_,save,load*.
 * STEP 4:Set or add configuration parameters.
 To set paramteters, create new yaml files in configs/ .
 Adding parameters requires modifying config.py, adding new parameters' definition and initial values.

-# Weakly Supervised Training
+# :green_book: Weakly Supervised Training

 Supervised rPPG training requires high fidelity synchronous PPG waveform labels.
 However not all datasets contain such high quality labels.
 In these cases we offer the option to train on synchronous PPG "pseudo" labels derived through a signal processing methodology.
 These labels are produced by using POS-generated PPG waveforms, which are then bandpass filtered around the normal heart-rate frequencies, and finally amplitude normalized using a Hilbert-signal envelope.
 The tight filtering and envelope normalization results in a strong periodic proxy signal, but at the cost of limited signal morphology.

 ![pseudo_labels](./figures/rppgtoolbox_ppg_psuedo_labels.png)

-# Motion Augmented Training
+# :blue_book: Motion Augmented Training

 The usage of synthetic data in the training of machine learning models for medical applications is becoming a key tool that warrants further research.
 In addition to providing support for the fully synthetic dataset [SCAMPS](https://arxiv.org/abs/2206.04197), we provide provide support for synthetic, motion-augmented versions of the [UBFC](https://sites.google.com/view/ybenezeth/ubfcrppg), [PURE](https://www.tu-ilmenau.de/universitaet/fakultaeten/fakultaet-informatik-und-automatisierung/profil/institute-und-fachgebiete/institut-fuer-technische-informatik-und-ingenieurinformatik/fachgebiet-neuroinformatik-und-kognitive-robotik/data-sets-code/pulse-rate-detection-dataset-pure), [SCAMPS](https://arxiv.org/abs/2206.04197), and [UBFC-Phys](https://sites.google.com/view/ybenezeth/ubfc-phys) datasets for further exploration toward the use of synthetic data for training rPPG models.
 The synthetic, motion-augmented datasets are generated using the [MA-rPPG Video Toolbox](https://github.com/Roni-Lab/MA-rPPG-Video-Toolbox), an open-source motion augmentation pipeline targeted for increasing motion diversity in rPPG videos.
 You can generate and utilize the aforementioned motion-augmented datasets using the steps below.